2achAreeee/CryptoViz/README.md

 The CryptoViz dashboard is an interactive web application built with Shiny for Python.

-*(Image: You could embed a screenshot of your main dashboard UI here, like the one you provided earlier: `Screenshot 2025-06-02 at 9.07.15 PM.png`.
-Update path as needed.)*

 * **Forecasting Panel:**
     * Users select a cryptocurrency from a dynamically updated dropdown.
     * An interactive Plotly chart displays historical close prices.